-There will be equivalent four homework assignments (including assignment 0), particularly for MB&B and MCDB students without a programming background.
+There will be equivalent two assignments, particularly for MB&B and MCDB students without a programming background.
 The programming part will be replaced with assignments involving the use of web-based tools or essay questions.

 General Course Policy

 First Meeting